Meet Our Fellows

 Katie Pratt - Director of Communications, Deep Carbon Observatory

-She is particularly interested in improving the international scope of DCO, working with early career scientists to enhance their career and professional development, and investigating the quantifiable effects of community building on scientists’ professional and personal growth.
+She was particularly interested in improving the international scope of DCO, working with early career scientists to enhance their career and professional development, and investigating the quantifiable effects of community building on scientists’ professional and personal growth.

 Malin Sandström - Community Engagement Officer, International Neuroinformatics Coordinating Facility